lucasvelez78/blog-vv-frontend/README.md

 npx create-react-app This project is for a friend.
 A blog in which she offers a couple of services, posts content (video), and a newsletter registration (mailchimp).

-## Set Up

-1. Fork this repository to your GitHub account, so you can commit and push your changes to your copy.
-2. git clone your fork and install the project dependencies with npm install.
-3. Init dev mode with npm start.

 ## Dependencies

 1. "axios": "^1.2.3",